-Renewing your handicap car decal requires filling out a new application and going through the same steps of the application process.
+Renewing your handicap car decal in Montana requires filling out a new application and going through the same steps of the application process.
 However, you’ll generally renew your handicap license plate alongside your vehicle registration.

 If you happen to lose your handicap permit, or it gets stolen or damaged, you must contact the Montana Motor Vehicle Division to determine the steps on how to get yours replaced.

 Disabled residents of Montana are entitled to have handicap parking privileges.
 If you have a disability and believe you may qualify for a handicap car decal, be sure to contact us.
 We have licensed physicians in every state ready to evaluate your condition to determine whether you qualify.